chapman-cpsc-230/hw-0-EddieWadors/README.md

 ## What I Learned from This

-I learned how to work my way around github and the desktop app.
+I learned how to work my way around github and the desktop app, learned how to clone a repository.

 ## Honor Pledge